nweat/node-typescript-starter/README.md

 ## Node TypeScript Starter Project

-A starter project demonstrating a basic 3 layer architecture setup of a Node Express API including the setup of Prisma ORM with MySQL
+A starter project demonstrating a basic setup of a Node Express API including the setup of Prisma ORM with MySQL

 ### Project structure